dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 #### Cards

-Same thing applies for less complicated components.
+The same thing applies to less complicated components.

 I'm using cards to present my projects.
-It's a combination of image with couple of text.
+It's a combination of an image with a couple of texts.
-The cards are forced into a 8x8 height and the texts are sommoned inside, with spacers.
+The cards are forced into an 8px scale height, and the texts are summoned inside with spacers.
 Typography fits the baseline as always, effortlessly.

 ![form made of the inputs and buttons components](../../assets/images/../../../assets/images/Writings/Grid/card-box.png)